resource-watch/slate/source/includes/api/_authentication.md

 To generate your own token, perform the following steps:

 1. Navigate to [here](http://ui.resourcewatch.org/).
-If you aren't logged in yet, the application will redirect you to the login page.
+If you are not logged in yet, the application will redirect you to the login page.
 You will see the login page:

 ![Control Tower login page](images/authentication/login.png)